abdm64/Stage-App/README.md

 $npm install
 ```
  ```
- $node app.js
+ $nodemon app.js

 ```

-make sure that the mongodb is running , Now the API is running on localhost:3000/api
+make sure that the mongodb is running , Now the API is running on localhost:3000/api;
  to run the client-app :

 ```